 I know what it is like to be a patient.
-At age 10, I was diagnosed with lupus (an auto-immune disease), and as an adult, I had a flare-up of lupus after neglecting myself following a stressful few years.
-After my father’s diagnosis with cancer, I watched as my parents navigated through the medical system, understanding what it feels like to anxiously wait for a test result.
-I know what it’s like to be in a situation where you disconnect from yourself.
-I continue to heal through pain and trauma following a car accident last year.
+At age 10, I was diagnosed with lupus (an auto-immune disease).
+Around 10 years ago, following a stressful few years where my own self-care fell to the side, I had a flare-up of lupus.
+Both times, Naturopathic medicine helped me heal.
+I understand what it feels like to navigate the medical system and anxiously wait for a test result after my father’s diagnosis with cancer.
+I have been through the trauma of an emotionally abusive relationship… and the pain and transformation after a car accident.
+I know what it is like to be in a situation where you disconnect from yourself.
 I have been brought to my knees, lived through many “dark nights of the soul,” and have been taken to a place I had heard about in my patients’ stories and in my education.
-Life experiences have taught me how to allow myself to receive help, after admitting to myself that I cannot do it on my own.
+Life experiences have taught me how to allow myself to be open to receive help, after admitting to myself that I cannot do it on my own.

 Having experienced burn-out before, I try to practice what I suggest to my patients – to listen to my body, trust my body, and to allow myself the time and space to take care of myself first.
-Dancing, being in nature, my tribe, writing, music, travelling, healthy vegetarian cooking, meditation, yoga, photography, and painting are my healers.
+Dancing, being in nature, my community, writing, music, travelling, healthy vegetarian cooking, meditation, yoga, photography, and painting is my medicine.

 All of these experiences have brought me to where I am now.
-I share all of this to tell you – I understand… I know what it feels like to have your life affected by health challenges… I also know what it feels like to be heard and to heal.
+I share all of this to tell you – I understand… I know what it feels like to have your life affected by health challenges… I know what it feels like to be seen, heard, and to heal.

 I have an eclectic family practice, with a focus on women’s health – helping women with reproductive and sexual health concerns, hormone balance, fertility concerns, pregnancy (from pre-conception to post-partum), menopausal support, low energy, and emotional health.
 Being on a personal journey of reconnecting to myself and my body, I hope to inspire and encourage women to deepen their self-awareness, nurture themselves, and reconnect with their body’s natural rhythms and feminine wisdom.